-Technically, the first cyberattack happened in France well before the Internet was even invented, in 1834.
-Attackers stole financial market information by accessing the French Telegraph system.
-From that moment on, cybercrime has grown exponentially, marked by an intriguing history of tactics, techniques and procedures – all implemented for malicious gain.
+Technically, the first cyber attack happened in France well before the internet was even invented, in 1834.
+Attackers stole financial market information by accessing the French telegraph system.
+From that moment on, cybercrime has grown exponentially, marked by an intriguing evolution of tactics, techniques, and procedures — all implemented for malicious gain.

-If there was a Cybercrime Hall of Infamy, its halls would be lined with the names and faces of noted attackers whose ‘groundbreaking’ work caught the eye of federal investigators and the envy of fellow hackers.
-In chronological order, here are several notable firsts – and the perpetrators behind them:
+If there was a Cybercrime Hall of Infamy, its halls would be lined with the names and faces of these noted attackers whose “groundbreaking” work caught both the eye of federal investigators and the envy of fellow hackers.

-The modern history of cybercrime began when Allen Scherr conducted the first cybersecurity attack, which he launched against MIT computer networks.
-He stole passwords from the database by making a punch card.
+The modern history of cybercrime began when Allen Scherr launched a cyber attack against the MIT computer networks, stealing passwords from their database via punch card.

 The first computer virus was created for research purposes by Bob Thomas at BBN technologies.
 Referred to as the Creeper Virus, the self-replicating program was detected on the ARPANET in 1971 and foretold the potential of future viruses to cause significant damage to computer systems.

-Ian Murphy became the first person ever to be convicted for committing a cybercrime.
-He successfully hacked into AT&T’s internal systems and changed their computers’ clocks, causing havoc.
+Ian Murphy became the first person ever to be convicted for committing a cybercrime after successfully hacking into AT&T’s internal systems and changing their computers’ clocks, causing havoc.

-The first major cyberattack on the Internet came courtesy of a Cornell grad student named Robert Morris.
-The ‘Morris Worm’ struck in the year before the World Wide Web debuted, back when the Internet was primarily the domain of academic researchers.
-It infected computer systems at Stanford, Princeton, Johns Hopkins, NASA, Lawrence Livermore Labs and UC Berkeley, among other institutions.
+The first major cyber attack on the internet came courtesy of Cornell grad student Robert Morris.
+The “Morris Worm” struck in the year before the World Wide Web debuted, back when the internet was primarily the domain of academic researchers.
+It infected computer systems at Stanford, Princeton, Johns Hopkins, NASA, Lawrence Livermore Labs, and UC Berkeley, among other institutions.

-Escalating rates of cybercrime signalled that attackers now enjoyed fresh opportunities to devise new means to gain unauthorised access and manipulate data across the web.
+Escalating rates of cybercrime signaled that attackers now enjoyed fresh opportunities and were devising new means to gain unauthorised access to systems and manipulate data across the web.
 Here’s some of the notable cyber crimes of this decade:

-Datastream Cowboy and Kuji – a 16-year-old British schoolboy and his accomplice – used a ‘password sniffer’ program to launch a series of attacks that crippled the Air Force’s Rome Laboratory in New Year, while stealing research data used as attack instructions for warplanes in battle.
+Datastream Cowboy and Kuji — a 16-year-old British schoolboy and his accomplice — used a “password sniffer” program to launch a series of attacks that crippled the Air Force’s Rome Laboratory, while stealing research data used as attack instructions for warplanes in battle.